-^[a] General conditions: Me3SiOTf (0.1 mmol), base (0.11 mmol), B(2,6-F2-C6H3)3 (10 μmol), CD2Cl2 (0.5 mL), H2 (10 bar), 25 °C ^[b]pKa in MeCN.^{[26] [c]}Conversions, selectivities, and yields were determined by 1H NMR spectroscopy, through integration of the Me3Si signals versus an internal standard (1,3,5-trimethylbenzene).
+^[a] General conditions: Me3SiOTf (0.1 mmol), base (0.11 mmol), B(2,6-F2-C6H3)3 (10 μmol), CD2Cl2 (0.5 mL), H2 (10 bar), 25 °C ^[b]pKa in MeCN.^{[27] [c]}Conversions, selectivities, and yields were determined by 1H NMR spectroscopy, through integration of the Me3Si signals versus an internal standard (1,3,5-trimethylbenzene).

-The role of the nitrogen base was then evaluated by considering a variety of classical and sterically congested amines,^[21, 27] e.g. 2,6-lutidine, trialkylamines NEt3 and ^{i}Pr2NEt, and piperidines (TMP and PMP= 1,2,2,6,6-pentamethylpiperidine) in the conditions depicted in Table 2.
-With 2,6-lutidine, the reaction led after 24 h at room temperature to the formation of Me3SiH in 15 % yield (Table 2, entry 1).
-Replacing 2,6-lutidine with trialkylamines NEt3 or ^{i}Pr2NEt increased the spectroscopic yield in Me3SiH (18 and 55 %, respectively) (Table 2, entries 2 and 3).
-This yield reached 88 % with bulky piperidine TMP (Table 2, entry 4 or Table 1, entry 3) but dropped to 24 % with the N-methylated derivative of TMP (1,2,2,6,6-pentamethylpiperidine, PMP), thus underlining a possible influence of the NH group (Table 2, entry 5).
-A plausible explanation for such a behavior might be the presence of hydrogen bonding N-H•••F interactions between the secondary amine and the fluorine atoms on the triarylborane, reminding of the adduct described by Bourissou et al.,^[28] that pre-organize the FLP for a better activation of H_2 and overall, a more favorable catalytic process.^[29]
+The role of the nitrogen base was then evaluated by considering a variety of classical and sterically congested amines,^[22, 28] i.e. 2,6-lutidine, trialkylamines NEt3 and ^{i}Pr2NEt, and piperidines (TMP and PMP = 1,2,2,6,6-pentamethylpiperidine) using the conditions depicted in Table 2.
+With 2,6-lutidine, the reaction led to the formation of Me3SiH in 15 % yield after 24 h at r.t.
+(Table 2, entry 1).^[29] Replacing 2,6-lutidine with trialkylamines NEt3 or ^{i}Pr2NEt increased the yield in Me3SiH (18 and 55 %, respectively) (Table 2, entries 2 and 3).
+This yield reached 88 % with the bulky piperidine TMP (Table 2, entry 4 or Table 1, entry 3) but dropped to 24 % with the N-methylated derivative of TMP (1,2,2,6,6-pentamethylpiperidine, PMP), thus underlining a possible influence of the NH group (Table 2, entry 5).
+A plausible explanation for such a behavior might be the presence of hydrogen bonding N-H•••F interactions between the secondary amine and the fluorine atoms on the triarylborane, reminiscent of the adduct described by Bourissou et al.,^[30] which pre-organizes the FLP for a more efficient activation of H2 and overall, a more favorable catalytic process.^[31]

 The most productive bases have a pKa greater than 18, while 2,6-lutidine (pKa = 14) afforded the lowest yield in Me3SiH.
-Nonetheless, as noted previously with transition metal catalysts,^[7d] the Brønsted basicity is not the sole parameter influencing the reactivity of the nitrogen base: NEt3 and ^{i}Pr2NEt are readily trapped by Me3SiOTf to form the silylated ammonium salts [R3NSiMe3][Otf], which has a decreased reactivity compared to the free silyl triflate.
-These silylated ammonium salts were, in contrast, not observed with the piperidines for which the hydrogenolysis proceeded in CD2Cl2 with gradual deposition of the insoluble [TMPH][OTf] or partially soluble [PMPH][OTf] salts (Table 2, entries 4 and 5).
-When performed with stirring, the reaction proved to be faster in benzene than in dichloromethane, and 3 h instead of 24 h were required to reach the same yield in Me3SiH (91 %), with TMP/B(2,6-F2-C6H3)3 (ESI, Section 2.1.5).
+Nonetheless, as noted previously with transition metal catalysts,^[7d] the Brønsted basicity is not the sole parameter influencing the reactivity of the nitrogen base: NEt3 and ^{i}Pr2NEt are readily trapped by Me3SiOTf to form the silylated ammonium salts [R3NSiMe3][OTf], which has a decreased reactivity compared to the free silyl triflate.
+These silylated ammonium salts were, in contrast, not observed with the piperidines for which the hydrogenolysis proceeded in CD2Cl2 with gradual precipitation of the insoluble [TMPH][OTf] or partially soluble [PMPH][OTf] salts (Table 2, entries 4 and 5).
+When performed with stirring, the reaction proved to be faster in benzene than in dichloromethane, reaching a maximum yield of 91% after 3 h instead of 24 h using the TMP/B(2,6-F2-C6H3)3 pair (ESI, Section 2.1.5).